-In 2015, some users supported use of phosphoric acid in ways that are not allowed by the listing.
+In the past, some users have supported use of phosphoric acid in ways that are not allowed by the listing.
 NOSB and certifiers should ensure that processors and handlers are using phosphoric acid only in ways that are consistent with the annotation.

-Phosphoric acid poses environmental hazards in manufacture and disposal,6 and health risks during use.
+Phosphoric acid poses environmental hazards in manufacture and disposal, and health risks during use.
 Because its use is slightly different from the other materials on the National List, there may not be a more compatible substance available.
-We encourage the NOSB to continue to seek safer alternatives.7 https://www.ams.usda.gov/sites/default/files/media/Phos%20acid%20technical%20advisory%20panel%20report.pdf.
+We encourage the NOSB to continue to seek safer alternatives.